 3. Keep a First-Aid Kit

 Injuries could happen at any time that is why having a first-aid kit will be beneficial.
 Pack a basic kit that includes bandages, band-aid, gauze, disinfecting wipes, sanitizers, and adhesive tapes.
-It is better to have one than not having it when you need it.

 4. Wear A Helmet